Fire Code Requirements for Rooftop Solar (IFC Guide)

 PV System Disconnecting Means: Location and Types

-A PV system disconnecting means is essential for isolating the PV system for maintenance or emergencies.
-Article 690 details the requirements for these disconnects, including their location and ratings.
-Disconnects must be clearly labeled and readily accessible.
-Depending on the system design, multiple disconnects may be required at various points, such as at the inverter and at the point of connection to the building’s wiring.
+A PV system disconnecting means is essential for isolating the PV system for maintenance or emergency response.
+The NEC details requirements for disconnects, including their location, ratings, and marking.
+Disconnects must be clearly labeled and readily accessible; depending on system design and the adopted code, multiple disconnects may be required at points such as the inverter, array combiner, and the point of connection to the building’s wiring.

 Supply-Side vs. Load-Side Source Connections

-The point where a PV system connects to the building’s electrical system is a critical design choice.
-A load-side source connection is made to a breaker in the main breaker panel, similar to any other branch circuit.
-This is common for smaller systems but is limited by the busbar rating and breaker capacity of the panel.
-A supply-side source connection, governed by NEC Article 705, connects between the utility meter and the main service disconnect.
-This method is often preferred for larger systems as it is not limited by the main breaker size, but it requires careful coordination with the utility and adherence to specific overcurrent protection rules.
+The point where a PV system connects to the building’s electrical system is an important design choice.
+A load-side source connection ties into a breaker in the main panel and is commonly used for smaller PV systems, but it is constrained by panel bus and breaker ratings.
+A supply-side source connection (often discussed in NEC Article 705 for interconnected systems) connects on the utility side of the main service disconnect and is often used for larger systems; it requires utility coordination and careful attention to overcurrent protection and metering rules.
+Verify which connection approach is appropriate for the system size and the local utility’s interconnection requirements.

 Essential Electrical System Protections